-Often times a digestive problem is not detected until disease is diagnosed or the onset of severe symptoms appear.
+Often a digestive problem is not detected until disease is diagnosed or the onset of severe symptoms appear.
 Our digestive tract plays a very important role within our immune system necessary in warding off harmful bacteria, viruses, parasites, and fungi.
 Our digestive health constitutes 75% of our immune system for fighting off disease.
 Poor digestive health not only diminishes the ability to fight disease, it can also affect the function of your metabolism, needed in maintaining a healthy weight.
 The digestive system is also responsible for the absorption of food nutrients and vitamins which our body requires to maintain optimal health.
 Scientific evidence also indicates that our digestive system has a role in balancing our moods, the ability to handle stress, obesity, cholesterol levels and heart dysfunction.

 We Can Help!